 And, if you do, how will you make bread if you don’t have any yeast?

-You’ll also need baking soda, baking powder, powdered eggs, and some other basics if you want to utilize your flour.
+You’ll also need baking soda, baking powder, egg substitutes, and some other basics if you want to utilize your flour.

 Items like wheat and flour are fine to stockpile for your long-term supply.
 But, when you are just starting, stick to the essentials.
 Once you’ve mastered the 30 day stockpile, then you can move on to the more advanced skill of long-term food storage.

 Have you built your 30-day emergency food storage yet?
 Let us know how it is going in the comments.